felixgomez/Notes/equipment/README.md

 ### 2. Xiaomi Mi Notebook Air 13,3"

-Price in Spain: **899€** (i5 8ºGen - 8Gb - SSD 256 config.)
+Price in Spain: **899€** (i5 8th gen - 8Gb - SSD 256 config.)
 This notebook is available via [pccomponentes.com](https://www.pccomponentes.com/xiaomi-mi-air-133), even though I prefer american keyboard layout as the spanish one is [very weird](https://www.xataka.com/ordenadores/xiaomi-mi-laptop-air-13-3-tiene-teclado-espanol-su-distribucion-rarisima).

 As far as I know there is no option of buying this equipment in Spain with american layout...
 So it has to be adquired via Chinese online market. **On special occasions, it has been priced at 670€ at Chinese stores!!!**.
 The lack of support (supposedly) is the biggest handicap against this notebook.